 Crystal Blair, ARNP is a Psychiatric Mental Health Nurse Practitioner and an Adult-Gerontology Primary Care Nurse Practitioner.
 She received her Master’s in Nursing at the University of Florida and completed her Postmasters at Florida International University.
 A majority of Crystal’s professional nursing career has been within the VA Healthcare system.
 Crystal’s practice philosophy is that of holistic care.
 She believes in order to keep one well, attention must be given to the interconnectedness of the physical, mental and spiritual beings.
 Crystal is continuing her Doctoral studies at the University of Florida, where her capstone is a policy analysis on Florida’s new Controlled Substance Act.

 Shavel Sistrunk is a college student pursuing a degree in psychology with a specialization in art therapy.
 Shavel is full of creativity and loves working with children.
 In her downtime, she enjoys writing poetry and working out with her family at her local YMCA.

-Marissa Kinsler is a junior office assistant.
-She is a Marketing student at the University of South Florida and a graduate of Howard W. Blake High School of the Arts, where she studied theatre arts.
+Marissa Kinsler is a part of our front office staff.
+She is a senior Marketing student at the University of South Florida and a graduate of Howard W. Blake High School of the Arts, where she studied theatre arts.
 She is currently acting as the Creative Director at her church and is an active member in her youth and women’s groups.
 Her career goal is to become the creative director of a fashion PR firm.